 Hyundai – Aretha might be the Queen of Soul, but queens of Seoul drive Hyundais

-Infiniti – Our cars are good, but our advertising firms ensure you don’t know that.
+Infiniti — Our cars are good, but our advertising firms keep ensuring you don’t know that.

 Isuzu – Joe Isuzu says: “We’ll be around next year…trust me.”